thundercore/developers-portal/docs-en/financial-service-landscape.md

      * Click `Buy now` will auto-connect with your MetaMask
      * Select the package you want to purchase
      * Check out the [FAQ](https://ttget.appcenter.games/) if you have other questions about TTGet
-  2. [IndaCoin](https://indacoin.com/en_TW/change/buy-thundertoken-with-cardusd?amount_pay=100) - To get TT with a credit card or debit card instantly (not available for the location such as the US, China, Japan, etc.)
+  2. [IndaCoin](https://indacoin.com/en_TW/change/buy-thundertoken-with-cardusd?amount_pay=100) - To get TT with a credit card or debit card instantly (not available for locations such as the US, China, Japan, etc.)

 * If you don’t have any TT or TT-StableCoin,
 You can buy them via a crypto exchange (eg. Huobi, Upbit) or you can get them via OTC.